WXLO

 WXLO (104.5 FM; "104.5 XLO") is a hot adult contemporary radio station owned by Cumulus Media, licensed to Fitchburg, Massachusetts, and serving the Worcester and Boston markets.
 The station broadcasts on the FM band on a frequency of 104.5 MHz.
-The studio is located in downtown Worcester, and its main transmission tower is located in the Leominster State Forest in Leominster; three other repeaters boost the signal on the same frequency throughout Greater Boston.
+The studio is located in downtown Worcester, and its main transmission tower is located in the Leominster State Forest in Leominster; three repeaters boost the signal on the same frequency throughout Greater Boston.